Jay Som: Career

 In November 2015, Duterte released nine tracks on her Bandcamp page under the name Untitled.
-They began to receive attention online despite the fact that they were intended to be demos, and were eventually re-released twice as Turn Into, first under Topshelf Records and then Polyvinyl Records in 2016.
+They began to receive attention online despite the fact that they were intended to be demos, and were eventually re-released twice as Turn Into which was recorded in her bedroom for around three weeks.
+First under Topshelf Records and then Polyvinyl Records in 2016.
 Following Turn Into, Duterte opened for Peter Bjorn and John, Mitski and Japanese Breakfast.

-Everybody Works, Duterte's first proper album as Jay Som, was released March 10, 2017 under Polyvinyl and Double Denim Records.
+Duterte's first proper album as Jay Som, Everybody Works, was released March 10, 2017 under Polyvinyl and Double Denim Records.
 It was preceded by the song "1 Billion Dogs" in February.
-Duterte has said that the album's sound was influenced by Tame Impala, Yo La Tengo, the Pixies and Carly Rae Jepsen's E•MO•TION.
-Everybody Works landed on Best of 2017 lists from Pitchfork, NPR, Stereogum, Rolling Stone, Entertainment Weekly, Billboard and others.
+Duterte said at the time that the album's sound was influenced by Tame Impala, Yo La Tengo, the Pixies and Carly Rae Jepsen's E•MO•TION.
+Everybody Works landed on Best of 2017 lists from Pitchfork, NPR, Stereogum, Rolling Stone, Entertainment Weekly and Billboard.

-In January 2018, Duterte released "Pirouette" and "O.K., Meet Me Underwater," singles that were recorded during the same sessions as Everybody Works but did not end up on the final track list.
-In June 2018, Duterte toured with The National in Dublin, Ireland.
-They also recently toured with the Alternative Rock band Paramore, and was their opening act for the second half of Tour 5.

-In September 2018, Duterte released a split EP Nothing's Changed with singer/songwriter Justus Proffit.
-The EP consists of 5 tracks, all recorded in her home recording studio - where she also recorded Everybody Works.
+In January 2018, Duterte released "Pirouette" and "O.K., Meet Me Underwater," singles that were recorded during the same sessions as Everybody Works but did not end up on the final tracklist.
+In June 2018, Duterte opened for The National at their show in Dublin, Ireland.
+She also toured with Paramore that same year, and was their opening act for the second half of Tour 5.
+In September of the same year, Duterte released a split EP Nothing's Changed with American singer-songwriter Justus Proffit.
+The EP consists of 5 tracks, all recorded in her home recording studio—where she also recorded Everybody Works.

 The follow-up to Everybody Works, Anak Ko, was released on August 23, 2019 via Polyvinyl.

-On October 28, 2020, Duterte announced a new project Routine with Chastity Belt bassist Annie Truscott by releasing their first single "Cady Road".
-Routine's debut EP And Other Things is set for release on November 20 via Friends Of/Dead Oceans.
+In January 2020, Duterte contributed to a benefit compilation in support of Bernie Sanders's 2020 presidential run.
+Organized by indie rock band Strange Ranger, the compilation was titled Bernie Speaks With the Community.
+On October 28, 2020, Duterte announced a new project, Routine, with Chastity Belt bassist Annie Truscott by releasing their first single, "Cady Road".
+Routine's debut EP And Other Things was released on November 20 via Friends Of/Dead Oceans.
+Duterte released a collaborative album under the moniker of Bachelor with Palehound's Ellen Kempner in May of 2021, entitled Doomin Sun.

-Musical style and reception
+In 2023, Duterte toured with Boygenius for their debut album The Record, playing bass in their touring band.
+That same year, Duterte also produced the album Doom Singer for Chris Farren.
+Two years later, on July 9, 2025 Duterte announced new LP Belong, her first new album in six years.
+The album featured contributions from Paramore's Hayley Williams, Jimmy Eat World's Jim Adkins and Mini Trees.